brianjknight/Family-Promise-Case-Management/README.md

         - In Export, we will want the the program that they are enrolled in
 - Calendar Integrations - Google Calendar Integration - 10K hits Something to review and discuss with Chris

-### Basic Java API Scaffold

-Welcome to your `Family Promise`.
-Use this to start your own Greenfield Project using java, spring, and common industry standards.

-This repository assumes a handful of industry practices and standards.
-We strive to keep you on the bleeding edge of the industry and as a result, we have made some opinions for you so that you don't have to; you're welcome.

 ## Getting Started

 ### Environment Variables